 Myth Debunked: Many believe navigational voice searches are simple brand name queries.
 Reality check: 67% of navigational voice searches include additional context or specific page requests, making them more complex than traditional navigational queries.

-Smart businesses optimise for navigational voice searches by creating clear, conversational pathways to key pages and actions.
+Smart businesses optimise for navigational voice searches by creating clear, conversational routes to key pages and actions.
 Instead of burying important links in complex menus, they provide voice-friendly navigation that matches how people naturally ask for directions.

 Research-to-purchase intent: “What’s the best price for iPhone 15 Pro Max?” indicates someone in active shopping mode, comparing options before buying.

-Service booking intent: “I need to book a haircut for this Saturday” or “Schedule a plumber to fix my boiler” reveal users seeking specific service appointments.
+Service booking intent: “I need to book a haircut for this Saturday” or “Schedule a plumber to fix my boiler” reveal users seeking specific appointments.

 Problem-solution purchase intent: “My laptop screen is cracked, where can I get it repaired?” combines problem identification with solution-seeking behaviour.